Chris Benoit double-murder and suicide: Aftermath and legacy

 In the years following the murder–suicide, it continued to be referred to in the media.
 The Great American Bash pay-per-view on July 20, 2008, was the last WWE pay-per-view with a TV-14 rating.
-WWE immediately thereafter adopted their current TV-PG rating, which resulted in a noticeable toning down of edgy content in its broadcasts.
+WWE immediately thereafter adopted a TV-PG rating, which resulted in a noticeable toning down of edgy content in its broadcasts.
 Within a few months, blood was severely toned down, which returned WWE's product to its pre-1997 rule on prohibiting deliberate blading in matches.

 The removal of Benoit from WWE media was extensive, with the organization immediately opting to remove any and all references to the wrestler in all of their media.
 This included significant matches with Benoit's involvement, from pay-per-views including main events.
 In recent years, WWE has softened its policy, and matches he participated in began to appear on the WWE Network not long after its launch.
 Despite this, Benoit's name would not appear in any descriptions of the event and searching with his name would yield no results.
 WWE has also mentioned his name in lists regarding the lineages of titles that he also held, though with no links or biographical information present for Benoit's reigns.

 WWE took similar actions with other wrestlers in later years, notably with Jimmy Snuka for his 2015 arrest regarding the death of Nancy Argentino, and Hulk Hogan following the release of a tape that included Hogan making racist comments (see Bollea v.
 Gawker).
 As both men were members of the WWE Hall of Fame, the company removed them from the hall.
 Journalists and fans compared their removals to the scale of Benoit's.
-Snuka and Hogan eventually had the actions reversed and both were reinstated into the hall, with Hogan being inducted a second time for his work with the nWo in 2020.
+Snuka and Hogan eventually had the actions reversed and both were reinstated into the hall, with Hogan being inducted a second time for his work with the New World Order (nWo) in 2020.

 There have been discussions about whether or not Benoit himself would ever be inducted into the WWE Hall of Fame.
 Steve Austin predicted that Benoit, although important to the business, would never be inducted due to his actions.
 Jericho also stated that Benoit should never be in the hall.
 Benoit's eldest son David, however, believes that his father someday will be inducted.
 Vickie Guerrero, widow of Benoit's best friend and Hall of Famer Eddie Guerrero, has also approved of Benoit being inducted into the hall.
 Some journalists, fans and wrestlers, including Hall of Famer Mick Foley, have advocated for the inclusion of Nancy into the Hall of Fame for her work in WCW and ECW as a valet and manager.